 So how can DaaS and cloud servers help increase business productivity?
 Let’s examine.

-Data Security & Protection.
-With the increased threat of viruses and hacking activity, having end-to-end security at the desktop, server & network levels should not be ignored.
-Most cloud vendors offer advance security through systems like enterprise firewalls, intrusion prevention/detection systems, & advance access control mechanisms.
+Data Security & Protection: With the increased threat of viruses and hacking activity, having end-to-end security at the desktop, server, and network levels should not be ignored.
+Most cloud vendors offer advance security through systems like enterprise firewalls, intrusion prevention/detection systems, and advance access control mechanisms.
 Some cloud vendors also offer backup solutions (from basic to advance) to guarantee data recovery in case data is hijacked, corrupted, or lost.

-A secure system means a business that can focus on its customers and the privacy of their data.
+A secure system means a business can focus on its customers and the privacy of its data.
 A business free of worries can concentrate on doing business.

 VoIP Cloud & Unified Communications

 VoIP and Unified Communications have shifted the technological landscape and taken collaboration and ease of communication to another level.
 Let’s explore how they can help strengthen efficient logistics organizations.